aws-samples/aws-hpc-recipes/recipes/pcs-scripts/open_shared_dir/README.md

 ### `set-shared-dir-mode-v1.0.0.sh`

 Applies a `chmod` mode to a mounted shared directory.
-It is **ordering-safe**: it only acts on a real mount point, so if the mount action that provides the directory has not run yet (or was skipped), it logs a warning and exits `0` rather than chmod'ing a local directory or failing the node.
+It is **ordering-safe**: it only ever acts on a real mount point, so an out-of-order run can't chmod a local directory by mistake.
 Because it re-applies the mode on each run, it is safe on `EVERY_BOOT`.

+A missing mount point means one of two things, and the script tells them apart by waiting.
+At node boot the preceding mount action may simply not have finished when this one fires, so the script polls for up to `--wait-seconds` (default 30) for the path to become a mount point.
+If it never does — no mount action was configured, or it failed — the script logs a warning and exits `0` rather than failing the node.
+Pass `--wait-seconds 0` to skip the wait when you know the mount is already in place.

 By default it applies mode `1777` — world-writable with the sticky bit, like `/tmp`, so users cannot delete each other's files.
 Pass `--mode 0777` for a plain